alfonsosargiottoITEC/recipes-efi/README.md

 **Command list:**

 - To get a list of top viewed recipes run :
-  - **`recipes:top-views`**
+  - **`php artisan recipes:top-views`**

 ## Project origin
-This Laravel project was developed as a end of course work for the "Programación III" signature.
+This Laravel project was developed as a end of course work for the "Programación III" signature from Software Development career in Instituto Tecnológico Río Cuarto.

 ## License